Information and Guidance

 This guidelines are an important health and safety, and legal requirement for Hot Tubs used in a commercial environment.

-The lead guest is responsible for making sure that all members of their party, and their guests, are aware of, and strictly adhere to the guidelines.
+The Principle Renter is responsible for making sure that all members of their party, and their guests, are aware of, and strictly adhere to the guidelines.
 Please note that a member of staff may visit up to 3 times a week to check the water balance and quality.
 Water balance/chemicals will be adjusted as necessary and results recorded.
 This procedure is a safety requirement for Hot Tubs in holiday lodges and ensures that the chemical balance of the water remains continuously safe for your enjoyment throughout your stay.

 · It is vital that the pool is kept clean for your own safety.
 Failure to do so results in the water balance changing which seriously diminishes the effectiveness of the sanitising chemicals.
 This in turn can lead to nasty microbiological bacteria multiplying rapidly causing several serious hazards to user’s health.